lucaspapamitsakis/mathquantum-project/index.md

 <ins>Mathematical & Quantum Tools/Techniques</ins>

 The necessary mathematical tools to approach this project are probability and statistics, as we need to analyze the probability distribution of the number generator outputs.
 Linear Algebra is also hidden within this problem, as preparing the necessary qubit states that lead to random bit measurements stems from unitary matrix operations on the starting qubit state.
-The fundamental quantum mechanics concepts involved in this work are superposition and measurement, as we take advantage of the qubit's superposition between the \\(|0>\\) and \\(|1>\\) states to create a random distibution of measuring a 0 or 1 as the output bit.
+The fundamental quantum mechanics concepts involved in this work are superposition and measurement, as we take advantage of the qubit's superposition between the \\(a+bi\\) and \\(i\\) states to create a random distibution of measuring a 0 or 1 as the output bit.

 The code sample for my mini number generator can be found [here](https://colab.research.google.com/drive/1RzHvUcaCdU4DLMN4EsDXW755mJCEx-3u#scrollTo=Jz4td9jgiplh).